Set configuration and organization databases for SQL Server AlwaysOn failover

 On the computer that is running the Microsoft Dynamics 365 Server role, start Registry Editor and locate the following registry subkey:

 Right-click configdb, and then click Modify.

 If Failover Partner=MSCRM_Mirror is present, remove this from the value.

 Change the Data Source from the SQL Server instance name to the availability group listener name.

-The complete connection string should appear similar to the following example, where MSCRMAG is the availability group listener name for the availability group that includes the Microsoft Dynamics CRM configuration database:
+The complete connection string should appear similar to the following example, where MSCRMAG is the availability group listener name for the availability group that includes the Microsoft Dynamics 365 configuration database:

 Data Source MSCRMAG;Initial Catalog= MSCRM_CONFIG;Integrated Security=SSPI

-The listener name can be located under the Availability Groups node in in SQL Server Management Studio.
+The listener name can be located under the Availability Groups node in SQL Server Management Studio.

 If you are using a listener, add ;multisubnetfailover=true to the end of the configdb value to form the connection string.
 More information: SqlClient Support for High Availability, Disaster Recovery

-A complete configdb value for a multiple subnet should appear as the following:
+A complete configdb value for a multiple subnet should appear as shown here: